LetsPlot#

 - isolated_framebool

-True - generate HTLM which can be used in iframe or in a standalone HTML document.
-False - pre-load Lets-Plot JS library.
+True - generate HTML which can be used in iframe or in a standalone HTML document.
+False - preload Lets-Plot JS library.
 Notebook cell output will only consist of HTML for the plot rendering.
-Default: None - auto-detect.
+Default: auto-detect.

 - offlinebool

 True - full Lets-Plot JS bundle will be added to the notebook.
-Use this option if you would like to work with notebook without the Internet connection.
+Use this option if you would like to work with a notebook without the Internet connection.
 False - load Lets-Plot JS library from CDN.
-Default (None): ‘connected’ mode in production environment and ‘offline’ mode in dev environment.
+Default: ‘connected’ mode in the production environment, ‘offline’ mode in the dev environment.

 - no_jsbool, default=False

 True - do not generate HTML+JS as an output - just static SVG image.
-Note that without JS interactive maps and tooltips doesn’t work!
+Note that without JS interactive maps and tooltips don’t work!

 - show_statusbool, default=False